 Dizziness can be described in many ways, such as feeling lightheaded, unsteady, or giddy.
 Vertigo is a type of dizziness experienced as an illusion of movement of self or the environment and is usually unpleasant.
 Others experience dizziness associated with motion sickness, a nauseating feeling brought on by the motion of riding in an airplane, on a roller coaster, or aboard a boat.
 Dizziness, vertigo, and motion sickness all relate to the sense of balance and equilibrium.
 Your sense of balance is maintained by a complex interaction of the following parts of the nervous system:

-The symptoms of motion sickness and dizziness appear when the central nervous system receives conflicting messages from the other four systems.
+The symptoms of Dizziness and Motion Sickness appear when the central nervous system receives conflicting messages from the other four systems.

 Circulation: If your brain does not get enough blood flow, you feel lightheaded.
 Almost everyone has experienced this on occasion when standing up quickly from a lying down position.
 But some people have light-headedness from poor circulation on a frequent or chronic basis.
 This could be caused by arteriosclerosis or hardening of the arteries, and it is commonly seen in patients who have high blood pressure, diabetes, or high levels of blood fats (cholesterol).
 It is sometimes seen in patients with inadequate cardiac (heart) function, hypoglycemia (low blood sugar), or anemia (low iron).